-Teens and delayed gratification may seem to go together like oil and water, yet young people are perfectly capable of learning basic budgeting.
-Creating a budget isn't just for adults with mortgages and bills, but for anyone who wants to learn to manage money better.
-Fortunately there are some terrific online tools and apps that make setting up and keeping track of a budget flexible and simple.
-Your teen can carry around his bank balances and savings goals right on his phone, and can even set up automatic alerts for situations like a bank balance dropping below a certain threshold.
+Fortunately there are some terrific online tools, like our budget app and budget tracker, that make setting up and monitoring a budget flexible and simple.
+Your teen can carry around his or her bank balances and savings goals right on their phone, and can even set up automatic alerts for situations like a bank balance dropping below a certain threshold.

 Start now: Sign up for Mint and check out our free, easy personal finance tools that can work for you and your teen.

 Teens may think of bank accounts as little more than remote piggy banks that occasionally chip in a little interest money.
-Your teen should learn that bank accounts are the key to being able to afford bigger ticket items later and cope with financial emergencies like replacing a pair of basketball shoes left behind after an away game.
+Teach them that a teenage savings account is the key to being able to afford bigger ticket items later and cope with financial emergencies like replacing a pair of basketball shoes left behind after an away game.
 A bank account can also be a route to a secured credit card once a large enough balance can be maintained.

-People with low financial literacy are more likely to have problems with debt, are less likely to invest, and are less likely to plan for retirement.
-Young adults are hungry for understanding of personal finance topics, with 84% of college students saying they needed more education on financial management.
+Without proper teenage money management, those with low financial literacy are more likely to have problems with debt, are less likely to invest, and are less likely to plan for retirement.
+High schoolers are hungry to understand personal finance basics for teens, with 84% of college students saying they needed more education on financial management.
 Sixty-four percent of college students say they would like to have received this information while still in high school, according to the NBER study.

 Try it now: Sign up for Mint and start using our easy personal finance tools that can help you and your teen.